Codesee-io/docs-maps/docs/installation.md

 ### Access to Workflows

-The workflow access is so we can monitor and troubleshoot if and when something goes wrong, to make sure CodeSee Maps is running smoothly.
-It enables us to open PRs (dependabot style) to update our workflow to the latest CodeSee Map configuration.
+The workflow access is so we can monitor our GitHub Action to present progress indicators in app, and help you troubleshoot if and when something goes wrong.